gaurav-bhadane/Data-Science/README.md

 - **Mathematics**: Linear Algebra, Calculus, Probability, and Statistics.
 - **Programming**: Proficiency in at least one programming language, preferably Python or R.
-- **Data Analysis Tools**: Familiarity with tools such as NumPy, Pandas, and Matplotlib in Python, or equivalent in R.
+- **Data Analysis Tools**: Familiarity with tools such as NumPy, Pandas,Seaborn and Matplotlib in Python, or equivalent in R.

 ## Roadmap